-Penny has over 25 years’ experience in insolvency law and commercial dispute resolution, including as partner of leading law firms, and as General Counsel of a Victorian Government Department.
-Penny acts for a diverse range of clients, from large multi-nationals to family owned businesses.
-Her approach is to work collaboratively with clients and other members of the legal profession, wherever possible, to achieve creative and cost effective solutions to legal disputes.
+Penny has over 30 years’ experience in insolvency law and commercial dispute resolution, including as partner of leading law firms, and as General Counsel of a Victorian Government Department.
+Penny acts for a diverse range of clients, from large multi-nationals to family-owned businesses.
+She is highly regarded for her complex legal problem-solving skills and her depth and breadth of experience, which is underscored by her involvement in some of Australia’s most high profile and complex matters.
+Her approach is to work collaboratively with clients and other members of the legal profession, wherever possible, to achieve creative and cost-effective solutions to legal disputes.

 Penny’s practice focusses on: